gmc-code/PC-Python/docs/python_files/text_files.rst

     print(f.read())
     f.close()

-| The syntax used in the code above is shown below.
+| The syntax used in the code above is decribed below.

 Open file
 -------------